Wed Nov 22 2023

-If you are planning an agile pilot or even a full blown agile transformation, a critical consideration is Agile Training.
-After all, people need to understand Agile and Scrum in order to do their job effectively.
+If you are planning an agile pilot or even a full-blown agile transformation, a critical consideration is your Agile Training Plan.
+After all, people need to understand Agile generally and specific frameworks like Kanban and Scrum in order to do their job effectively.

 In order to develop an effective agile training plan, and an accurate cost estimate, I recommend that you think through the details and come up with a comprehensive training plan.
-An outline that I have found helpful is below - each of these is explained in the sections that follow.
+An outline that I have found helpful is below along with a detailed explanation of each.

 The starting point for any planning effort is the needs and goals of the Agile training.
-Some organization do a formal needs assessment, but it is more common that people find everyone is starting with only a little knowledge and experience with Agile.
+Some organizations do a formal needs assessment, but it is more common that people find everyone is starting with only a little knowledge and experience with Agile.
 Training everyone is a good way to level set and bring everyone to a more common understanding.

 Even if you are planning a wholesale Agile Transformation for the organization, it is unlikely that training everyone in the organization upfront would be a worthwhile investment.
 By thinking about training by roles, you can make sure that everyone gets training that they need.

 Given that most people will forget their training if they don’t put it to use soon after the course, I recommend that you train on a just-in-time basis.
 Start with those people who are going to need to lead the Agile initiative.
 Then train those who are going to be the first to use it.

 Training for the Agile Champions

 There is frequently a small group of leaders responsible for implementing the Agile initiative – a common name for this group is the Agile Champions team.
 It is important that this team has a deep understanding of Agile and Scrum so I recommend that they take more training than everyone else.

 The training for Scrum Master certification provides a great overview of Scrum theory and empirical process control and the nuts and bolts of how Scrum works.
 So your training for the Agile Leaders or Champions could include a Scrum Master Foundations training course or Scrum Master Certification Course.